-Here in southwestern Pennsylvania, we tend to let our guard down on mold because the temperatures have dropped.
+Here in Springfield, we tend to let our guard down on mold because the temperatures have dropped.
 Nonetheless, while mold thrives in warm, humid environments, the key factor to mold growth is moisture.

 Moisture can be caused by plumbing leaks, leaking/dripping roofs, high condensation, or what every house built here in the 50's has — exterior closets with no insulation.
 Your closet is built with plaster or drywall, and if your closet is next to an exterior wall, most likely there is no insulation.